kmualim/DCGAN-Keras-Implementation/README.md

 `$ python download.py`
 ```
 ## Usage:
 To run the experiment with default parameters:
+1. download the ipynb notebook
+2. run the ipynb notebook

+or alternatively:
 ```
 `$ python dcgan-mnist.py`
 ```
 Parameters can be changed in `dcgan-mnist.py`

+Values are documented in the ipynb notebook for easy reference.

 ## References:
 1. https://medium.com/@jonathan_hui/gan-dcgan-deep-convolutional-generative-adversarial-networks-df855c438f